REmatchChile/REmatch/README.md

-# REmatch C++
+# REmatch

-Here you can find the main implementation of REmatch library in C++.
+Here you can find the main implementation of REmatch library in C++, and its bindings for both python and javascript/WebAssembly.
 This version has been refactorized, tested, and developed for being ready for production.

 ## Directory structure